ronsun/ValidatorManager/README.md

 **Finally...[Back to basic and simpler](ValidatorManager/BackToBasic)**

-## Demos and tests
+## Tests
-Some demos and tests on Program.cs and Tests.cs.
-The test methods are very simple and without any test framwork becuase it is just a sample project for design and concept.
+Some tests on Program.cs and Tests.cs.
+No test framwork applied becuase it is just a sample project for design and concept.